7RU7H/CTFs/Throwback/Introductory-to-AD-and-PowerShell-Section/activeDirectoryDefined.md

 ### Trees
 Trees are a hierarchy of domains in Active Directory Domain Services

+### Domains

 Domains are used to group and manage objects

 ### Organizational Units (OUs)
 OUS defined as *CONTAINERS* for groups, computers, users, printers and other OUs

-### Domain Trusts
+## Domain Trusts

 Trusts are mechanism for user users to access other resources in their domain and other domains.
 Trusts define the interactions that are possible between domains inside of a forest, even external domains or forest.
 The type of trusts between domains, trees in a forest or external to it can be use to traverse laterally throughout the network.
-Type:
+Types:
 Directional: Direction of trust flows from a trusting domain to a trusted domain
 Transitive: The trust relationship expands beyond two domains to include other trusted domains

-### Domain Policies
+## Domain Policies

 Policies are like groups, but they are sets of rules of operation that apply to the domain as a whole.
 There are default domain policy and Domain Admin can add, remove, modify these tules when necessary to uphold the integrity of the network.

-#### Group Policy Objects
+### Group Policy Objects

 GPOs are used to managing many settings, Local GPOs for local machine and AD GPOs.
 They are configured through Active Directory.